BruningLab/warpDOCK/README.md

 Check that the install works correctly by entering "vina -h" in the terminal.

 Cd into /mnt and create the "NFS" directory.
-Using the instructions above, persistently mount the NFS server to the /mnt/NFS path.
+Using the instructions above, persistently mount the NFS server to the /mnt/NFS path of the "config" instance.

 &nbsp;

-Warpdrive, installed with pip via:
+To install the warpDOCK software, it can be installed with the pip command:

 ```
 pip install warpdrive
 ```
-Or as source-code from the GitHub repository.
-If so,  navigate to the home directory of the new instance and enter the following:
+Or as source-code from this repository.
+If so, navigate to the home directory of the new instance and enter the following into the terminal:

 ```
-mkdir -p warpdrive
+mkdir -p warpdock

-sudo chown ubuntu:ubuntu warpdrive/
+sudo chown ubuntu:ubuntu warpdock/

-cd warpdrive/
+cd warpdock/

-vim warpdrive.py    # copy in the warpdrive code
+vim warpdrive.py    # copy in the warpdock code

 :wq

-chmod +x warpdrive.py
+chmod +x warpdock.py

-sudo ln -s /home/warpdrive/warpdrive.py /usr/local/bin/warpdrive
+sudo ln -s /home/warpdock/warpdock.py /usr/local/bin/warpdock    # creates a symlink
 ```
-Check that the install works by entering "warpdrive -h" into the terminal and then exit the compute instance.
+Check that the install works by entering "warpdock -h" into the terminal and then exit the "config" instance.

 &nbsp;